-The on-going deluge of requests to connect on LinkedIn compels me to explain why we may not be connected.
+A deluge of requests to connect on Linkedin compels me to explain why we may not be connected.

 #1.
 I don’t know you

 Or maybe we met at a meetup.
-That could be enough if googling you shows you’re an experienced professional, and you’re not a direct competitor of someone already in my network.
+That could be enough if googling shows you’re an experienced professional and not a direct competitor of someone already in my network.

 DUH!
 We’d be Tweedle-Dumb and Tweedle-Dumber if I connected.
 Guess who’d be dumber?